🪙 Membership dues | How do I set member dues for the groups I organize?

 Desktop / Mobile web

-- Click Member dues.
+2. Click Member dues.

-- Click Get Started.
+3. Click Get Started.

-- Set the amount and free trial length, then confirm with Save.
+4. Set the amount and free trial length, then confirm with Save.

 Updating member dues

 Dues can be turned off at any time from your group settings.
-Turning off your member dues automatically cancels existing dues for all members.
-If you decide to enable dues again later, your group members will be affected as follows:
+Turning off your member dues automatically cancels existing dues for all members, but also removes any members who are on a free trial or whose payment is still pending.

-- Members who have paid before, but whose dues paid period ended before the date you re-enable dues will be enrolled in the trial.
+• Members who have paid before, but whose dues paid period ended before the date you re-enable dues, will be enrolled in the trial.

-- Members who have paid before, and whose dues paid period extends after the date you re-enable dues will not be charged until their paid period ends.
+• Members who have paid before, and whose dues paid period extends after the date you re-enable dues, will not be charged until their paid period ends.

-- Past due members will be charged immediately.
+• Past due members will be charged immediately.

 A transaction fee of 7.5% + $0.50 is taken from the total amount an organizer charges.

-How members pay their dues
+How do members pay their dues?

-Here’s what happens after you turn on member dues.
+Here’s what happens after you turn on member dues:

 Free trial periods